marcinhlybin/ruby-programming/design-patterns-in-ruby/README.md

 - Chapter 09: Filling in the gaps with the Adapter
 - Chapter 10: Getting in front of your object with a Proxy
 - Chapter 11: Improving your objects with a Decorator
+- Chapter 12: Making sure there is only one with the Singleton